Neuritic Amyloid Plaques — Histomorphologic Evidence of Pathologic Synergy in AD

 3. Phospho-tau accumulation: Hyperphosphorylated tau aggregates into paired helical filaments (PHFs), forming the characteristic dystrophic clusters.
 These PHFs can recruit additional normal tau, seeding local pathology.

 4. Synaptic vulnerability: Dystrophic neurites often involve pre-synaptic terminals, disrupting neurotransmitter release.
-The loss of synaptic markers (synaptophysin, PSD-95) in plaque-proximate regions correlates with cognitive decline[@smith2024].
+The loss of synaptic markers (synaptophysin, PSD-95) in plaque-proximate regions correlates with cognitive decline2Spatial relationship between amyloid and tau in AD (2018)2018 · PMID 29474158Open reference5.

 5. Mitochondrial pathology: Dystrophic neurites show reduced mitochondria and increased mitochondrial fragmentation.
 The resulting energy deficit impairs synaptic function and promotes further tau pathology.